 President Wright called for any unfinished business.

 The Bylaw committee has started their work, just need to finish.
-President Wright asked that the bylaw committee come to 2024 LTS a day earlier to complete working on the bylaws. current bylaws are 30 years old.
-We have to determine which members are eligible for the State meeting and Nationals.
-Voting by electronic mail is a viable option.According to the constitution and bylaws we must mail ballots out.
+President Wright asked that the bylaw committee come to 2024 LTS a day earlier to finish working on the bylaws.
+The current bylaws are 30 years old.
+There was some discussion around using the mail to reach our membership, as it is costly.
+We must determine which members are eligible for the State meeting and Nationals.
+Voting by electronic mail is a viable option.
+President Wright asked what the bylaws says about regular voting.
+According to the constitution and bylaws we must mail ballots out.
 Although, it is costly, time consuming and labor intensive, we typically only get 40 – 50 responses.
 We must also bear in mind that many of our members are not local and may not be familiar with members running for the board.
 We discussed printing 2 sets of ballots and the cost of stamps and envelopes.
 It was suggested that we do electronic mailings as it is more cost effective.
 President Wright asked Ray how many emails he had for the membership.
 Ray replied that he had 300 – 400 email addresses.
 Darrell Young stated that according to the bylaws any mailing—electronic or physical, had to go to each member.
 It was noted that every member has not provided their email address.
 It was stated that we must follow the bylaws and physically mail the ballots to all members using the mailing list that we have.
 We cannot circumvent the process.
 It was decided that ballots had to be mailed out the coming Saturday.
 Theresa Bailey and Waverly Vaughan volunteered to help with the mailing.
 Dabney volunteered to count the ballots.

-President Wrightubmit the suggestion to the committee.
+President Wright reiterated that if anyone had a recommendation for the constitution and bylaws committee to submit the suggestion to the committee.
 He also stated that it was time for nominations for the board.
 Members must be in good standing, attending 10 meetings preceding Nationals to be eligible to hold branch office.
 For nominations at the State convention, members must be in good standing with 1 year preceding, Members may attend each meeting, respectively, and be nominated to the board.
 Ray Nowden sent out the names of the eligible members for State, 2 weeks ago.
 The attendees are also posted each month to Branch 135 website.
 Members were reminded to confirm their meeting attendance and to reach out to the Branch Secretary with any discrepancies.
 We had 23 members eligible for State and must decrease to 19.
 For State convention, it was suggested that we send a message to everyone that qualifies for State, and request they respond if they would like to attend.
 President Wright stated that there were no more rooms.
 Everyone that was eligible was contacted via email by the Technology Director, Ray Nowden.
 Nineteen rooms were booked.
 Based on responses and some clerical issues the branch decided to take 22 people.
 Board members will stay off site during the State convention to ensure the members stay in the same hotel where the event is being held.
 President Wright and the Executive board will determine offline who will stay at a different hotel.

 2024 LTS is March 3rd – 6th.
 It is held annually and is our hallmark event.
 The meeting is to educate NAPS members on lawmaker meetings and their staff members.
 Branch 135 President, Marty Wright has been selected to lay the wreath at Sunday’s wreath laying ceremony.